InterstellarJS/PlanetTech/README.md

 To get a better understanding of the `levels` parameter, let's take a look at a single quad (single dimension).
 If we were to grab a quad from thatour sphere without the projection and adding a simple height map texture.
 Setting `params.levels = 6` gives a single dimension the ability to go six levels deep.
 As you can see each child in each level with a random color.
 ![quad Sphere](./public/readmeImg/img4.jpg)

-now lets say we want to add a texture to our sphere and start making it look like a planet. the code will be the smae as before
+Now lets say we want to add a texture to our sphere and start making it look like a planet. the code will be the same as before.
 ```javascript
   const params = {
     width: 100,